 Filtering or lane splitting is the fine art of threading your motorcycle between traffic to make progress.

-One of the biggest perks us riders get on the road is our ability to continue on when traffic begins to build up and needless to say it comes with numerous benefits:
+One of the biggest perks we riders get on the road is our ability to continue when traffic begins to build up, and needless to say, it comes with numerous benefits:

 - Saves time and fuel

 - Reduces overall road congestion

 You’ll also be glad to hear filtering is a legal practice in the UK, and when done with care, it can be a reasonably safe manoeuvre; however, it is not without risk.

 There are potential dangers involved, and not all of them blindingly obvious.
 You should make every effort to reduce your risk of injury or accident and be aware you may be leaving yourself legally vulnerable should an insurance claim need to be made.

 Safety Warning: Expect hazards to crop up and, as always ride as if you are invisible – never rely on other drivers to have seen you.

 What does the highway code say?

 If you’re riding a motorcycle on the road, you already know that the highway code covers the rules and guidelines all road users are expected to follow.

 Some rules are a matter of criminal law (most often where MUST/ MUST NOT are written) and punishable by fines or jail time; others are open to interpretation but may be prosecutable in certain circumstances.